tianjianfeng/offer-system/README.md

 The OfferService layer works as the business logic layer, but for this implementation it only proxy through the repo calls.

+The system only allow to create an offer which expireDate has to be more than 0.5 days and beyond

 ## Test

 ```bash